-Accidents do happen, and that is why you have Workers’ Compensation Insurance.
-The goal should be to develop a pattern of reduced claim numbers and claims costs from year to year.
+It is true that no company will be free of workers’ compensation claims completely.
+Unfortunately, accidents do happen, and that is why it is important to invest in Workers’ Compensation Insurance.
+As a business owner or CEO, you should aim to develop a pattern of reduced claim numbers and claims costs from year to year.

-- Screen, Screen and Screen
+2. Screen, Screen, and Screen Again

-- Pre-employment drug screening is one of the most common tools employers use to screen candidates.
+The value of pre-employment screening can not be overlooked!
+Drug screening is one of the most common tools employers use to screen candidates.
 Drug use and workplace injuries are tied together.